-The curriculum at Brindishe Manor is designed to develop in all pupils:
+The curriculum at Brindishe Schools is designed to develop in all pupils:

-- high standards of literacy, mathematics and computing capability - the ability to discover facts accurately and use them critically - the ability to identify and solve problems creatively, as individuals and in co-operation with others - the ability to express themselves through the arts and to appreciate the art and creativity of others - the ability to work well with others showing social skills of co-operation and leadership, mutual respect, understanding and support - the motivation and ability to build on strengths and to learn from mistakes - an understanding of the local, wider and global communities
+- high standards of literacy, mathematics and computing capability - the ability to discover facts accurately and use them critically - the ability to identify and solve

+- problems creatively, as individuals and in co-operation with others - the ability to express themselves through the arts and to appreciate the art and creativity of others - the ability to work well with others showing social skills of co-operation and leadership, mutual respect, understanding and support - the motivation and ability to build on strengths and to learn from mistakes - an understanding of the local, wider and global communities

 Subjects are often drawn together or integrated so that children will use several in their study of one particular area or theme.
-We therefore combine these times to produce a more cohesive and linked curriculum for our children.
+We subsequently, combine these times to produce a more cohesive and linked curriculum for our children.

-Nursery and Reception
+Reception

-In Nursery and Reception classes the children follow the Early Years Foundation Stage curriculum.
+The children follow the Early Years Foundation Stage curriculum.
 This is organised into seven areas of learning: